Who We Are

 Katie Baca, Ph.D., is an award-winning member of Harvard’s Writing Faculty.
 After graduating from Harvard College with highest honors in her major and her department’s prize for the best senior thesis, Katie received her M.A. and Ph.D. at Harvard.

-In her free time, Katie does pottery, tries to train her rescue dog, and attends Barre3, where she finds herself mentally editing her instructors’ prompts.
+In her free time, Katie does pottery, attempts to train her rescue dog, and attends Barre3, where she finds herself mentally editing her instructors’ prompts.